veggiemonk/awesome-docker/README.md

 - [is-docker](https://github.com/sindresorhus/is-docker) - Check if the process is running inside a Docker container by [@sindresorhus][sindresorhus]
 - [lstags](https://github.com/ivanilves/lstags) - sync Docker images across registries by [@ivanilves](https://github.com/ivanilves)
 - [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) - The NVIDIA Container Runtime for Docker by [@NVIDIA](https://github.com/NVIDIA)
+- [su-exec](https://github.com/ncopa/su-exec) - This is a simple tool that will simply execute a program with different privileges.
+The program will be excuted directly and not run as a child, like su and sudo does, which avoids TTY and signal issues.
+Why reinvent gosu?
+This does more or less exactly the same thing as gosu but it is only 10kb instead of 1.8MB.
+By [ncopa](https://github.com/ncopa)
 - [supercronic](https://github.com/aptible/supercronic) - crontab-compatible job runner, designed specifically to run in containers by [@aptible](https://github.com/aptible/)
 - [TrivialRC](https://github.com/vorakl/TrivialRC) - A minimalistic Runtime Configuration system and process manager for containers [@vorakl](https://github.com/vorakl)